• Skip to primary navigation

 • 80g icing sugar

-• 15ml lemon juice
+• 1 tablespoon lemon juice

-• Lemon zest optional
+• ½ teaspoon lemon zest optional

 Instructions

-• Preheat the oven to gas mark 4/350oF/180oC and line an 8 x 8-inch baking tin with parchment paper.
+• Preheat the oven to gas mark 4/350oF/180oC/160℃ fan and line an 8 x 8-inch baking tin with parchment paper.
 Ensure you leave some overhang to lift the shortbread out the tin.
-Read tutorial on how to line a square baking tin.

-• To a medium size bowl add the plain flour, salt and cornflour.
+To a medium size bowl add the plain flour, salt and cornflour.
 Whisk them together and set aside.

-To a large bowl or stand mixer bowl with a paddle attached, cream together the butter and icing sugar until fluffy.
-If you don’t have a stand mixer then use a hand mixer.
+• To a large bowl or stand mixer bowl with a paddle attached, cream together the butter and icing sugar until fluffy.
 Add in the lemon juice, vanilla extract and lemon extract and combine.

-• Pour in the dry ingredients and continue to combine until a dough forms.
-Place the dough into the baking tin.
-I find it easier to break off pieces of dough and place it in the tin in pieces so you get a more even spread.
+Pour in the dry ingredients and continue to combine until a dough forms.

+• Add the dough into the baking tin and use a palette knife to spread it in the tin.
 Bake for 25 minutes then allow to completely cool before removing the shortbread from the tin using the overhung parchment paper.

 • Chocolate Oat Bars

-Chocolate Oat Bars
+Chocolate Chip Oat Bars

 Reader Interactions